alyson-mei/obsidian-memo/README.md

 Tavily Search: [tavily.com](https://www.tavily.com/) \
 AI Model: [Gemini 2.5 Flash Preview 05-20](https://cloud.google.com/vertex-ai/generative-ai/docs/models/gemini/2-5-flash)

-## saturday, 02 august 2025 | 20:59
+## saturday, 02 august 2025 | 21:00
 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="./time-dark.svg">
   <img src="./time-light.svg" alt="Time Progress">
 </picture>

 ## weather outside
-Weather in Moscow (2025-08-02, 20:45)
+Weather in Moscow (2025-08-02, 21:00)

-🌡️ Temp: 22.7°C <br>
+🌡️ Temp: A pleasant 22°C <br>
-☀️ Condition: Clear and sunny <br>
+☀️ Condition: Clear and sunny skies <br>
-💨 Wind: A light WNW breeze at 2.2 m/s, with gusts up to 4.6 m/s <br>
+💨 Wind: A light WNW breeze at 2.2 m/s, with gentle gusts up to 4 m/s <br>
 💧 Humidity: 60% <br>
 📉 Pressure: 1015 mb (sea level), 1001 mb (surface) <br>
-☁️ Cloud cover: Almost clear skies (1%), with a cloud base at 2.6 km <br>
+☁️ Cloud cover: Only 1% (virtually clear) <br>
-👁️ Visibility: Excellent at 16 km <br>
+👁 Visibility: Excellent at 16 km <br>

-✨ Serene Evening <br>
+☀️ Calm and Clear Evening <br>
-A perfectly clear and calm evening, with a gentle breeze making it feel just right.
-Ideal for a quiet stroll or simply enjoying the peaceful end to the day.
+A beautiful, clear evening unfolds, perfect for enjoying the last light of day.
+The air is mild and still, promising a peaceful night ahead.

 ## digital fragments: Liz's journal
 hi, i'm Liz! i write code for a living and live in a city where neon spills through windows at all hours and the gentle thrum of servers feels more like home than silence